 “Giving back is a core value of Morgan Stanley and its employees,” commented Colm Kelleher, President, Institutional Securities and Chairman, Morgan Stanley International.
 “The Strategy Challenge demonstrates our determination to ensure Morgan Stanley’s philanthropic efforts go above and beyond fundraising, and we’re looking forward to providing our charity partners with the business skills and knowledge to help them achieve meaningful and impactful results”.

 To facilitate the Strategy Challenge, Morgan Stanley has teamed up with Pilotlight, a non-profit organisation which helps small, ambitious charities function more effectively.
 The Strategy Challenge pairs each of the charities with a team of five Morgan Stanley employees for eight weeks.
-During this time, the employee volunteers will use their professional expertise and skill sets to develop business strategies that will help the charities fulfil their objectives in a more effective and efficient way.
+During this time, the employee volunteers will use their professional expertise and skill sets to develop business strategies that will help the charities fulfill their objectives in a more effective and efficient way.

 Gillian Murray, Chief Executive of Pilotlight, added: “Charities have the expertise and determination to support their beneficiaries, but often cannot afford the time to focus on their strategic goals.
 Working with Morgan Stanley’s employees, this initiative will help these four charities address key challenges, enabling them to become more sustainable and ultimately reach more people in need.”